curt-mitch/python-practice/README.md

 python-practice
 ===============

-files from Python coding practice from various online courses and projects
+files from Python coding practice from various online courses and projects:
+	Udacity - Programming Foundations with Python